Council Tax discounts

 If, however, an unoccupied property is being actively marketed for sale or let, an increase in Council Tax liability of 100% can only be applied when the property has been unoccupied for two years or more.

-Remember: If you are granted a discount and the circumstances that led to that discount alter, you must advise us.
+Remember: If you are granted a discount, and the circumstances that led to that discount change, you must tell us.

-- Application for Unoccupied and Unfurnished Property Exemption, and Unoccupied and Furnished Property Discount
+- Apply for Unoccupied and Unfurnished Property Exemption, and Unoccupied and Furnished Property Discount (PDF)

-- Application for Second Home Discount, Job Related Dwelling Discount, and Purpose Built Holiday Home Discount
+- Apply for Second Home Discount, Job Related Dwelling Discount, and Purpose Built Holiday Home Discount (PDF)